-The Asia Foundation’s programs in the Philippines promote policy reform, citizen participation, and better governance to support economic growth, strengthen the rule of law, encourage reform in the security sector, and foster peace and development in Mindanao.
-Building on our wide network of partners, we are helping government, local nongovernmental organizations, and the private sector to strengthen democratic institutions and create sustainable economic growth.
+The Asia Foundation’s programs in the Philippines promote better governance to support economic growth, strengthen the rule of law, and foster peace and development in Mindanao.
+Building on its wide network of partners, the Foundation is helping government, local NGOs, and the private sector to strengthen democratic institutions and create sustainable economic growth.

 Coalitions for Change

 Coalitions for Change (CfC) is the centerpiece of a partnership between the Australian Embassy and The Asia Foundation in the Philippines.
 CfC focuses on key policy reforms to improve lives of Filipinos and promote their economic well-being.
 CfC encourages civil society, private sector, academe, and government to work together and bring about public policies that contribute to development reform priorities for the Philippines.
 Since 2012, CfC has addressed development concerns consistent with the Philippines government’s agenda: promoting economic growth, reducing vulnerability, improving education outcomes, and advocating for effective governance.

 NEWS FROM THE PHILIPPINES

 Accessible Polling Places

 The Foundation successfully built a multi-sectoral coalition that promotes the participation of people with disabilities (PWDs) in the democratic process.
 The 2016 Philippine national elections not only set a new record for voter turnout, it also marked the first time that Republic Act 10366 was fully implemented.
 This act mandates that polling stations be fully accessible for PWDs.
 We worked with a coalition and members of the PWD sector to apply the existing law to increase voter registration and the number of accessible polling places.
 From only two polling places available to disabled voters in 2013, today there are more than 5,000 such polling places.

 Increasing Trade and Investment